CONSULTATION FEE RANGE

 It didn’t specify possession limits, qualifying conditions, taxes, fees, or whether smokable cannabis was allowed.
 Had Mississippians voted for 65A, they could have ended up with a highly restrictive program.

 However, this wasn’t the end of the matter.
 After much opposition (including the state’s Supreme Court overturning Measure 65) and confusion, Mississippi finally had an official MMJ program in February 2022.
-It seems likely that sales will begin in early 2023.
+Legal sales began in January 2023.

-Residents can now apply for an MS medical card to ensure they are in a position to benefit when the big day comes.
+Residents can now apply for an MS medical card and visit a licensed dispensary to buy their medicine.
 This guide shows you the application process and answers numerous questions about the Mississippi medical marijuana program.

 First, check out the state’s marijuana laws and the penalties for breaking them.